AJ-DIZON/ethAvax2/README.md

 # README

 1. Open three terminals in your VS code
-2. In the first terminal type: npx hardhat node
+2. In the first terminal type: npx hardhat node.
+Make sure your metamask network connects to hardhat local.
 3. In the second terminal, type: npx hardhat run --network localhost scripts/deploy.js
 4. in the third terminal, type npm run start to launch the front-end.